 - Five-Man Band:

-- Funny Animal: The Poet Ant, and humanoid radioactive ant from El castillo de arena (The Sand Castle).
+- Funny Animal: The Poet Ant, a humanoid radioactive ant from El castillo de arena (The Sand Castle).

 - Genius Bruiser: Bruto is physically the second strongest member of the Super Grupo, after "Supes", but he's also the second smartest after el Mago.
 Superlopez is also supposed to be pretty smart himself.

 - Getting Crap Past the Radar: The cube gun from Los Alienígenas.
-There's no known way to revert its effects, so its victims are as good as dead.
+Since there's no known way to revert its effects, its victims are as good as dead.

 - Carapincho DOES reappear after being cubified, and to become a series regular, no less.
 Although he's admittedly rendered unable to say anything else other than grunts...